 Franchise Sales Rhythm

-I probably don’t need to tell you this, but the Internet changed everything.
+I know I don’t need to tell you this, but the Internet changed everything.

-But if you understand the way interested prospects research, learn about and buy franchise opportunities, you can then take steps to make sure your sales process is in sync with their buying process.
+But if you understand the way prospects research, learn about and buy franchise opportunities, you can do things to make sure your sales process is in sync with their buying process.

-Whether you are thinking about franchising your business, just starting out or looking for a way to revamp your sales process - if you can match your sales rhythm to your prospects buying rhythm, and focus on an accurate, friendly exchange of information - your life will get a lot easier, and you will sell more franchises.
+If you can match your sales rhythm to your prospects buying rhythm, and focus on a friendly exchange of information, your life will get a lot easier and you will sell more franchises.

 The first few stages are typically buyer driven, with the later stages mostly controlled by you.